 Update 06/17/2020: There was a minor mistake in our BFI scoring.
 It's been corrected, and the score has increased a bit.

 This TV has an optional motion interpolation feature, which can be used to increase the frame rate of low frame rate content up to 60 frames per second.
 This can help improve the appearance of motion, but also introduces something known as the "Soap Opera Effect", which may bother some people.
+If you want to use motion interpolation, set TruMotion to 'User' and adjust the De-Judder slider to '10'.

 The relatively slow response time of this TV results in less noticeable stutter.
 Some stutter can still be seen with 24p movies, though, especially in slow, panning shots.